 Your style is a combination of the mediums, technique, and subject matter you choose.
 It's not just that you make contemporary quilts or that you paint landscapes.
-Those are genres.
-It's that extra little thing you do to distinguish your work from that of other artists.
+Those are mediums and genres by themselves.
+No, style is that extra little thing you do to distinguish your work from that of other artists.

 Two quilt artists might each create abstract, colorful compositions using the same traditional block.
-If both were mature artists, however, we'd probably be able to tell one artist's work from the other.
-For example, a fiber artist might employ one or more of the following in creating the quilt:
+If both are mature artists, however, we'd probably be able to tell one artist's work from the other.
+For example, a fiber artist might employ one or more of the following in creating the quilt.